sausheong/anthill/README.md

 The `reply_to` tells the client which queue to monitor for the response, while the `correlation_id` makes sure it's the correct response to the message it sent earlier.
 The `routing_key` is the name of the queue, so you should create a worker that monitors a channel with that name.

 You can find more samples of client code in the _samples_ directory.

+## API

+In addition to client programs, you can also add messages into the queue through 3 REST-based APIs.
+There are 2 types of APIs:

+* Fire-and-forget API - Add a message to the queue with PUT to `/:queue?:key1=:value1&:key2=:value2` where :queue is the queue name, and the key and values forms the message data in a hash
+* RPC API - Add a message to the queue with GET to `/:queue?:key1=:value1&:key2=:value2` or POST to `/:queue` and the key-value pairs in the body.
+The API will wait for a response from the queue and return the response

 ## Workers